 The curious, friendly and open people of India were the highlight of our recent trip.
-Everywhere we traveled on the sub-continent we met nice, kind locals who were always interested in a short conversation.
+Everywhere we traveled on the sub-continent we met nice, kind locals who were often interested in a short conversation.
 Luckily for me, both adults and children are always keen to have their photo taken.
 The women in their resplendent saris and men in turbans are as photogenic as any people anywhere.
 I am usually shy about photographing people but I found it to be easy in the crowded streets of India.

 Below are my favorite photos of Indian people.